As a CFA exam candidate, I’ve achieved the holy grail: I’m lucky enough as a candidate to have passed my CFA exams the first times I attempted them.

 Some parts of the CFA exams I found rather boring and sometimes badly explained, such as the Economics topics.
 But all are absolutely crucial for the exam.
 For topics like these I just did questions and watched videos.

-I got through all the material in 4 weeks (focusing on the most important parts) according to my schedule and spent two weeks fully focused on exam questions.
+I got through all the material in 4 weeks (focusing on the most important parts) according to my schedule and spent two weeks fully focused on practice exam questions.
 The most important part of my preparation was exam questions, as I found I’ve learned the most from it than passively reading.

 CFA Level 1 tips to remember